Skip to main content

 OAuth is a feature to authenticate users using OpenID Connect (OIDC) tokens.
 It is only available for sub-organization users.

 Similar to email auth and email recovery, OAuth authenticates users who do not wish to handle API keys or passkeys directly.
 This makes it a great fit for onboarding users who have existing web2-style accounts (e.g. Google, Facebook) but do not know anything about cryptographic keys and credentials.
+An example utilizing OAuth for an organization can be found in our SDK repo here.

 Roles and responsibilities